-Save bandwidth and accelerate your site's performance with these powerful free tools.
+Save bandwidth and accelerate your site's performance with these powerful free tools - Mike Williams puts them through their paces.

 When you're looking to boost your website's performance, some would recommend you jump straight into a detailed analysis of each page: the HTTP requests you're making, any redirects involved, the position of scripts and style sheets, and more.